YELP Data Science Interview Question

 Find the business and the review_text that received the highest number of 'cool' votes.
 Output the business name along with the review text.

-Below is the link if you want to follow along with me
+Below is the link to YELP Data Science Interview if you want to follow along with me

 Exploring the Data